apokochito/otherTools/README.md

         - HP SiteScope is agentless monitoring software focused on monitoring the availability and performance of distributed IT infrastructures, including Servers, Network devices and services, Applications and application components, operating systems and various IT enterprise components.

-- Configuration
+- **Configuration**

     - SonarQube in local

-        - You need to have JaCoCo plugin in your project, you can install it from this repository https://github.com/apokochito/mavenBasics if you don't have it
+        - You need to have JaCoCo plugin in your project, you can get it from this repository https://github.com/apokochito/mavenBasics if you don't have it (POM file)
         - Download and extract SonarQube Developer Edition from https://binaries.sonarsource.com/CommercialDistribution/sonarqube-developer/sonarqube-developer-7.8.zip (Verify your SonarQube version if you're not using Java 8)
         - Change a property in sonarqube > conf > wrapper.conf
             - `wrapper.java.comman=\path\to\my\jdk\bin\java`
         - Download SonarScanner from https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/
-        - Add C:\...\SonarScanner\bin into your PATH environment variable
+        - Add C:\...\SonarScanner\bin into your PATH environment variable for your windows account
-        - Add a sonar-project.properties file inside your project like this one
+        - Add a sonar-project.properties file inside your project like this one (check your own properties)

             ```
-            sonar.projectKey=com.example.demo
+            sonar.projectKey=com.other.tools
-            sonar.projectName=ProjectName
+            sonar.projectName=other-tools
-            sonar.projectVersion=1.0.0
+            sonar.projectVersion=0.0.1-SNAPSHOT

             #sonar.host.url=someurl

             #Path for sonar sources, . or src/main/java
-            sonar.sources=.
+            sonar.sources=src/main/java

             #Path for libraries
             #sonar.libraries=target/lib/*.jar

             #Path for binaries
-            sonar.binaries=target
+            sonar.java.binaries=target

             #----- Default database
             #sonar.jdbc.url=someurl